nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

   - --functions=/functions
   - --pod-namespace=porch-fn-system
 ```

-All of the `--enable-private-registry`, `--registry-auth-secret-path` and `--registry-auth-secret-name` arguments have default values of *false*, */var/tmp/auth-secret/.dockerconfigjson* and *auth-secret* respectively but should be overridden to enable the functionality and match user specifications.
+The `--enable-private-registry`, `--registry-auth-secret-path` and `--registry-auth-secret-name` arguments have default values of *false*, */var/tmp/auth-secret/.dockerconfigjson* and *auth-secret* respectively; however, these should be overridden to enable the functionality and match user specifications.

-With this last step, if your Porch package uses a custom kpt function image stored in an authenticated private registry (for example `- image: ghcr.io/private-registry/set-namespace:customv2`), the function runner will now use the secret info to replicate your secret on the `porch-fn-system` namespace and attach it as an `imagePullSecret` for the function pods as documented [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+With this last step, if your Porch package uses a custom kpt function image stored in an authenticated private registry (for example `- image: ghcr.io/private-registry/set-namespace:customv2`), the function runner will now use the secret info to replicate your secret on the `porch-fn-system` namespace and specify it as an `imagePullSecret` for the function pods, as documented [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).